Automating your sales and marketing (acquisition) process should be a priority on your to-do list this year.

-- What is automation marketing exactly?
+- What exactly is automation marketing and how does it work?

-Here are 5 steps to take if you want to Automate your Lead Generation:
+Here are 5 steps to take if you want to automate your lead generation:

 From our Knowledge Base

-It is the process of targeting the prospects and nurturing their initial interest in a particular product or service.
+It is the process of targeting prospects and nurturing their initial interest in a particular product or service.
 The overall goal of lead generation is to convert the interested party into a buyer and increase your company’s sales.

 Lead generation is the process of generating customer interest for a product or service with the goal of turning that interest into a sale.
-In online marketing this typically involves collecting a visitor’s contact information called a “lead” or “prospect” through a web form.
+In online marketing, this typically involves collecting a visitor’s contact information called a “lead” or “prospect” through a web form.

 Originally, lead generation has been a responsibility of the sales team.
-But over the years there has been a development where the responsibility is now shared between the sales and marketing team.
+But over the years, there has been a development where the responsibility is now shared between the sales and marketing team.

 Lead generation is important to ensure your business continues to reach its goals.
 You need to reach people who could be your potential buyers and generate interest in your product or service.
 You should see a steady inflow of people who are interested in exploring what you have to offer.